RahulGoyal03/SportzInteractive/README.md

 ﻿# Sportz Interactive Assignment -:

--> Fetch the Player details from this url https://api.jsonbin.io/b/5d0c6e6a860ae0341876aac6/2
+* Fetch the Player details from this url https://api.jsonbin.io/b/5d0c6e6a860ae0341876aac6/2

--> Display the list of players as cards in a grid view -> Show the Image using the id from the images. /playerimages/{Id}.jpg -> Display players full name and Skill using PFName and SkillDesc
+* Display the list of players as cards in a grid view
+* Show the Image using the id from the images. /playerimages/{Id}.jpg
+* Display players full name and Skill using PFName and SkillDesc
--> Display players value in $ using Value property.
+* Display players value in $ using Value property.
--> Display players Upcoming match using first node from UpComingMatchesList - CCode vs. VsCCode .
+*  Display players Upcoming match using first node from UpComingMatchesList - CCode vs. VsCCode .
 Also

--> Display next match time in DD-MM-YYYY h:mm:ss a format.
+* Display next match time in DD-MM-YYYY h:mm:ss a format.
 Display the date in users timezone.
 Provided date is in UTC.
--> By default listing should be in ascending order of Value.
+* By default listing should be in ascending order of Value.
--> Add a search Input which will search through the list based on TName and PFNam
+* Add a search Input which will search through the list based on TName and PFName

 # Instructions for run the Assignment